-The idea behind Visual IVR is quite simple: To replace the traditional phone menu with a simple visual interface on a web or mobile device.
+The idea behind Web Call-Backs (formerly Visual IVR) is quite simple: To replace the traditional phone menu with a simple visual interface on a web or mobile device.
 A visual interface is a much more powerful and flexible way to show choices and get responses from users.
 But is this the right solution for your call center?

 Watch this interactive discussion!

 Tweet your comments and questions to @Fonolo with hashtag #VisualIVR, or comment on our live conversation streaming on Google+.